 Book keeping is a system of financial record keeping for your business, it doesn’t have to be in a formal Accounting package and it doesn’t have to be managed by an Accountant or Book keeper.
-If your business is small and the number of records are manageable you could keep paper records or even records on an Excel file.
+If your business is small and the number of records are manageable you could keep records on an Excel file.

 Additionally, record keeping is a legal requirement, the minimum time to keep your financial business records is 6 years.
 HMRC can fine you if your records are inaccurate, illegible, incomplete or unavailable.
 Therefore it’s worth taking time to set up a good book keeping system regardless of your business size or area.
 It may only take a little time to set up a system now and could save you a substantial amount of time (and money) when it comes time to complete your tax returns.